PHart3/2-groups-agda/Two-groups/README.md

   a pseudofunctor from pointed connected 2-types to 2-groups along with associated proofs of coherence of these constructions.
 The object function of the LoopSpace pseudofunctor is defined in `Hmtpy2Grp.agda`.

+  In addition, we put in this folder the automorphism 2-group on an object of a bicategory (which specializes to a LoopSpace 2-group when the bicategory is that of 1-types in a given universe).

 - The `Grp-Type-biequiv/` folder contains the proof of our desired biadjoint biequivalence.
   The two arrows of the biequivalence are defined by the delooping and LoopSpace